Vacation scheme recruitment process

 Vacation schemes

-We will be running four Vacation Schemes in 2026.
-Two in Spring (April) and two over Summer (June and July).
+We will be running five Vacation Schemes in 2026.
+Four in London, with two held in Spring (April) and two over Summer (June and July).
+One Vacation Scheme will be held in Cambridge in the Spring for candidates interested in our Cambridge training contract.
 Confirmed dates will be found in the job applications for each Vacation Scheme.

 As well as a number of group and individual written assessments, there will be opportunities for you to meet existing Trainees, Training Principals and other fee-earners from across the Firm.
 There will also be a number of talks given by representatives from our practice groups, as well as sessions around the future of our business.